toolness/teenydoh/README.md

 You'll want to create a new Django app in your Playdoh project and do the following:

-1. Recursively copy this site's `static` and `templates` directories into the Django app.
+1. Recursively copy your site's `static` and `templates` directories into the Django app.

 2. Delete `templates/locale-redirector.html` from the Django app, as Playdoh will now take care of locale redirection for you.

-3. Copy any site-specific configuration variables from this site's `settings.py` into the Django project's `settings.py`.
+3. Copy any site-specific configuration variables from your site's `settings.py` into the Django project's `settings.py`.

 4. Fill the Django app's `views.py` with the following: